obophenotype/upheno/docs/reference/data-integration.md

     } LIMIT 20

-There are many relationships that can be directly extracted from upehno, including:
+There are many relationships that can be directly extracted from uPheno, including:

 - has phenotype affecting: a relationship provided by the uPheno framework that links a phenotypic change to the bearer entity
-- has part:
+- has part: linking a trait or phenotype to another trait or phenotype it has as a constituent part
-- part of:
+- part of: linking a trait or phenotype to another trait or phenotype it is part of
-- is decrease of:
-- in taxon:
+- in taxon: linking a trait or phenotype to the the specific taxon they are observed in
-- characteristic of:
+- characteristic of: linking a trait to a bearer
-- characteristic of part of:
+- characteristic of part of: linking a trait to the location in which the bearer is located (e.g. `blood` in the case of `blood lysine`)
-- has modifier:
+- has modifier: linking a trait to a change modifier such as `abnormal` or `increased`